sdobber/MeetupGenieDemo.jl/README.md

 # Meetup Genie Demo

-This repository contains a small frontend/server setup, prepared for the Julia Meetup in Copenhagen on the XX.XX.XXXX.
+This repository contains a small frontend/server setup, prepared for the Julia Meetup in Copenhagen on the 08.02.2023.
+The presentation given during the Meetup can be found [here](https://docs.google.com/presentation/d/19YU8aeiv3zsewZRyaMPERpx51dd9rS6wjjdOLd-GMdI/edit?usp=sharing).

 We will create a simple webpage, where authors can submit a text written for a given project by file upload.
 We want to store the submission together with a word count.

 The following concepts will be demonstrated:
 * Creating a new [Genie](https://genieframework.com/) project